norton120/pirate_baby/content/posts/langchain_is_ticking_timebomb.md

 class Bla(Base):
     foos:list[Foo] = relationship(...)
 ```
 When your framework is designed as a pile of scripts, your application becomes a huge pile of scripts.

+### Huh?
+Moments
-This wasn't a
+There was a
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQwMDc4MDE1MSwtOTM4NDgwMjg3LC0xNT
+eyJoaXN0b3J5IjpbLTk4MzY2MjIxMiwtOTM4NDgwMjg3LC0xNT
 U3NTgyMjcsMTIxMzQzNjYzOCwxMzgyMzYzMzRdfQ==
 -->